Eveieve/TodoList2/README.md

 # Do-that-thing (Todo-list)
 This project is part of The Odin Project in the full stack javaScript path.
-See here for the project specs.
+See [here](https://eveieve.github.io/TodoList2/) for the live preview.

 ## technologies
 javaScript, HTML, CSS